 3. Dress Accordingly

-If you’re not wearing maternity pants yet, we suggest that you start doing it.
+If you’re not wearing maternity pants yet, we suggest that you start doing it or at least some stretchy, comfortable pants.
 Your baby needs some room.
-This is also a reason why you should be careful with your seat belt when you are pregnant — wear it low and make sure it doesn’t cause pressure on your belly.
+(This is also a reason why you should be careful with your seat belt when you are pregnant — wear it low and make sure it doesn’t cause pressure on your belly.)

 During the flight, you need to take care of your blood circulation.
 There is low pressure in the cabin.
 It increases strain on your arteries and veins, which is already hard if you’re pregnant.
 Thus, you need to wear compression socks or compression stockings.
 If you have health insurance, it may cover these elements of your outfit.
 Don’t forget about flexible and comfortable shoes.
+Slip on shoes will make it easy to remove them if your feet start swelling.
 Finally, there’s nothing better than a cozy sweater that can also be used as a blanket — take your Christmas mood with you!

 4. Pack What You Really Need